 Short Bio

-I am currently an AI research scientist at Thales Research, in Paris region.
+I am currently an AI research scientist at Thales cortAIx-Labs, in Paris region.
 My research interests span explainable machine learning (XAI), causal inference, tree ensembles, decision aid, deep learning, uncertainty quantification, and active learning.
 I am also driven by practical applications and software development.

 I have ten years of experience as a machine learning researcher and data scientist in aeronautic/aerospace and tech industries, with also a strong interest in healthcare applications.
 I hold a PhD in machine learning and mathematical statistics, on the topic of explainable and interpretable ML (XAI).
 In my research, I address both the design of new algorithms, and the theoretical analysis of their mathematical properties.